smcguffee/TurnGrey/README.md

-# TurnGrey
+# DisplayImage
-OpenCV Test to Display an Image
+OpenCV Test to Create a Grey Image from a Color Image